andols-dev/djangoblog/README.md

 # Blog

-I have created a Blog using Django and Bootstrap 5.The blog has an authentication system and a visitor need to create a login username and password in order to visit the blog and make posts.
+I have created a Blog using Django and Bootstrap 5.The blog has an authentication system and a visitor needs to create a login username and password in order to visit the blog and make posts.

 ### Features